Business and Occupation Tax

 - A Guide To Business and Occupation Tax (PDF)

 Washington’s property tax system is a significant source of revenue for state and local governments, including the City of Bellingham.
-In Whatcom County, property tax assessment is performed by the county Assessor’s Office and collection performed by the county Treasurer’s Office.
+In Whatcom County, property tax assessments are performed by the county Assessor’s Office and collection performed by the county Treasurer’s Office.
 Property tax revenues are then distributed to the City and other governments as appropriate.

-Although property taxes represent a significant source of funding for City services, the portion of each property owner’s tax bill that is distributed to the City is about 25%.
-In 2015, the majority of properties total property tax rate in Bellingham is $11.28 per $1,000 of assessed valuation, with $2.47 (per $1,000 assessed valuation) of that going to the City.
-Information presented is from the annual tax booklet published by the Whatcom County Assessor’s Office.
-Book and additional information may be obtained from the assessor’s web site.
+Although property taxes represent a significant source of funding for City services, the portion of each property owner’s tax bill going to the City is about 20%.
+In 2021, the majority of properties total property tax rate in Bellingham is $9.84 per $1,000 of assessed valuation, with $1.89 (per $1,000 assessed valuation) of that going to the City.
+The above information is from the Whatcom County Assessor’s Office, annual tax booklet publication.
+To review the tax booklet and additional information visit the assessor’s web site.

 The links below provide information to help property owners understand how property taxes are calculated and collected: